AnuragChaudhari9/Song-Recommender-App/README.md

 # Song-Recommender-App
 ### Overview:
 This is a Python-based project designed to analyze the similarity between song lyrics and recommend songs based on their textual content.
 Utilizing natural language processing (NLP) techniques, the project transforms song lyrics into numerical representations and calculates similarities between them.
+Then use Spotify API to obtain thumbnails for the songs and integrate that into the Streamlit Web App.

 ### Key Concepts: